stbrouwers/BDR-PixiJS/README.md

-## My attempt at a DDR Browser game
+## My attempt at making a DDR Browser game